michaelkamensky/school-projects-cse101/pa6/README.md

-# Programming Assignment 5
+# Programming Assignment 6

 ## Description
-In this assignment, I created a List ADT and a shuffle program.
-The Shuffle program takes list of different sizes and preforms the perfect shuffle on them until the list returns to its orignal state
+In this assignment, I created a BigInteger ADT and a main arithmetic class that uses the ADT to preform some basic operations

-This is a response to [pa5](https://people.ucsc.edu/~ptantalo/cse101/Spring23/pa5.pdf) in [Cse101 course](https://people.ucsc.edu/~ptantalo/cse101/Spring23/)
+This is a response to [pa6](https://people.ucsc.edu/~ptantalo/cse101/Spring23/pa6.pdf) in [Cse101 course](https://people.ucsc.edu/~ptantalo/cse101/Spring23/)

 ## File Descriptions

+### Arithmetic.cpp
+A main class that uses the BigInteger ADT to preform some opertations

+### BigInteger.h
+A header file with all the public protypes for the BigInteger ADT

+### BigInteger.cpp
+A BigInteger ADT that creates a large int through a list of longs that can be added subtracted and mulitplied with other big ints

-### Shuffle.cpp
+### BigIntegerTest.cpp
-Build lists of a certain size based of a commandline argumnet and then does a card shuffle until the decks are back to their original states the program also tracks how many times it does it
+A test for my BigInteger ADT

 ### List.cpp
 This is the code for doubly linked list in C++